Guntakal Junction railway station: Sheds

 Diesel Loco Shed, Guntakal was started as a metre-gauge shed but after gauge conversions in Guntakal and Hubballi divisions a broad-gauge shed was opened in 1995.
 It houses WDM-2, WDM-3A, WDM-3D, WDG-3A, WDG-3A and WDG-4 locos.
 There is a coaching maintenance depot at Guntakal.
 Since after overhaul with electric traction, Indian Railways also sanctioned electric loco shed and it holds WAG-7 class locomotives.

 Classification

 Guntakal Junction is classified as an A–category station in the Guntakal railway division.
-Guntakal has been selected for the Adharsa Station Scheme, a scheme for upgradation of stations by the Indian Railways.
+Guntakal has been selected for the Adarsh Station Scheme, a scheme for upgradation of stations by the Indian Railways.